 Income statements and balance sheets

-Any licenses and permits your business or the property require
+Any licenses and permits your business or the property requires

-When it comes to the financial statements, provide the lender with 3-5 years of documentation where possible.
-If they request more information, make sure to be punctual and precise in getting information to them.
+When it comes to financial statements, provide the lender with 3-5 years of documentation where possible.
+If the lender requests more information, make sure to be punctual and precise in providing the information.

 Compare Commercial Loan Rates and Terms From Top Lenders

 When researching rates on commercial real estate loans, consider these lenders:

 SmartBiz’s current commercial real estate loan rates start at 5.50% and go up to 6.75%.
 Financing for commercial properties is available through the provider’s SBA 7(a) program.

 Funds can be used to refinance an existing commercial real estate mortgage or buy a commercial property.
 Loans are available from $500,000 to $5 million, and repayment terms extend to 25 years.

 SmartBiz has earned a 4.6-star rating on Trustpilot from more than 16,000 reviewers, and the company has a B rating from the Better Business Bureau.